The risks of alcohol tolerance

 Another tip, if you tend to go to the fridge to get an alcoholic drink soon after getting home from work, you could replace that drink with a chilled non-alcoholic drink.
 Why not try some of our top tips to stay on track.

 Many people don’t always know how much alcohol they drink and whether their drinking could have any impact on their health.

-Our alcohol self-assessment can help you identify if the amount you drink could be putting your health at serious risk.
+The Drinkaware Drinking Check can help you identify if the amount you drink could be putting your health at serious risk.

 Taking a break and reducing your tolerance is an important thing to do for your health.
 Breaking the cycle of drinking can prevent your body from becoming accustomed to alcohol and help to lower or ‘reset’ your tolerance.

 Drinking within the low risk drinking guidelines and having several drink-free days each week can help keep health risks from the effects of alcohol low.

 If you're worried that you may be becoming alcohol dependent or are concerned about someone else's drinking, look out for these four warning symptoms: